sferics/obs-processing/README.md

 - OR if the permissions cannot be set/changed:\
 `bash install.sh`
 - The [install.sh script](#install) will install miniconda if not present, create an environment with all necessary packages and install the [plbufr package from sferics' github](https://github.com/sferics/plbufr).
 - It then defines ".githook/" as the directory for git hooks.
-There is currently only one git hook which automatically compiles alls .py files before each commit, so at least some syntax errors can be easily avoided.
-It also exports the conda environment information to [config/environment.yml](#environment).
+There are currently two git hooks: The pre-commit git hook automatically compiles alls .py files before each commit, so at least some syntax errors can be easily avoided.
+The post-commit, on the other hand, calls [scripts/export\_conda\_environment.sh](#export_conda_environment) which exports the conda environment information to "environment.yml" and creates a "requirement.txt" file.
 - Afterwards, it will compile all .py files in the directory in order to speed-up the first run of each script.
 - Lastly, it executes 3 .sql files (in "sql/") which add some essential tables, columns and values to the main database.
 These changes should be implemented in amalthea/main for a better integration!
 <br/>